Our Team

 Producing Steering Committee (2000–present)

-Ernest Figueroa has been a dedicated director, producer, actor and playwright in theatre, radio, film and television throughout the country.
-As a founding director of Directors Lab West, he has served on the Steering Committee from its inception in 2000 to the present.
+Ernest A. Figueroa has been a dedicated director, producer, actor, and playwright in theatre, radio, film, and television throughout the country.
+As a founding director of Directors Lab West, he has served on the Steering Committee from its inception in 2000.
 He was a member director and presenter for the Lincoln Center Theater Directors Lab in New York in 1998 and 1999.
-He directed the New York premiere of Dos Corazones representing the Lincoln Center Theater Directors Lab Festival @ HERE in New York.
-Figueroa served as Producer at The Broad Stage in Santa Monica for eleven years where he assisted on programming as well as produced over 900 events including notable artists in the fields of opera, jazz, choral, chamber and orchestral music, multi-media, theatre and dance.
-He served as Artistic Director of The Group Rep at the Lonny Chapman Theatre in North Hollywood and as both director and performer with the second longest running show in Los Angeles, the American Girl Revue.
-He was the Associate Artistic Director for the Sacramento Theatre Company where he also served as casting director and literary manager.
-Previously, he worked as the national Education Director for Plays for Living, Inc. in New York City and worked twice on the professional staff of the Pasadena Playhouse.
-He has worked as a director and producer with Bonnie Franklin’s outreach program, Classic and Contemporary American Plays directing staged-readings featuring notable actors from theater, film and TV.
-He is a Drama League Fellow serving in 2001 as the Associate Director on Blue starring Phylicia Rashad, first working on the production at the Roundabout Theatre Company, then guiding the play at the Pasadena Playhouse, Arizona Theatre Company, Coconut Grove, and Paper Mill Playhouse starring Leslie Uggams.
-His award-winning productions include Oleanna at the Third Street Theatre and The Effect of Gamma Rays . . . at the Alternative Repertory Theatre.
+He directed the New York premiere of Dos Corazones, representing the Lincoln Center Theater Directors Lab Festival at HERE in New York.
+Ernest served as Producer at The Broad Stage in Santa Monica for 11 years, where he assisted with programming as well as produced over 900 events, which included notable artists in the fields of opera, jazz, choral, chamber, and orchestral music, multi-media, theatre, and dance.
+He served as Artistic Director of The Group Rep at the Lonny Chapman Theatre in North Hollywood and was both a director and performer with the second-longest-running show in Los Angeles, the American Girl Revue.
+He was the Associate Artistic Director for the Sacramento Theatre Company, where he also served as casting director and literary manager.
+Previously, he worked as the National Education Director for Plays for Living, Inc. in New York City, and worked on both the artistic and administrative staff at Pasadena Playhouse.
+He worked as a director and producer with Bonnie Franklin’s outreach program, Classic and Contemporary American Plays, directing staged readings featuring notable actors from theater, film, and TV.
+Ernest was a 2001 Drama League Fellow serving as the Associate Director on Blue starring Phylicia Rashad, first working on the production at the Roundabout Theatre Company, then guiding the play starring Leslie Uggams, at the Pasadena Playhouse, Arizona Theatre Company, Coconut Grove, and Paper Mill Playhouse.
+Ernest’s award-winning productions include Oleanna at the Third Street Theatre and The Effect of Gamma Rays . . . at the Alternative Repertory Theatre.
 He has launched two active Improv companies, “Loose Screws” in Hawaii and “Metro North Improv” in Connecticut.
-Figueroa won the ’96 W.A.V.E. award for his talk show “Adelante!” featuring Hispanic role models.
-He occasionally can be heard as the DJ personality Ernest “Sparky” Figueroa, on Z107.7 FM in Joshua Tree California.
-Currently, he works as a professional arts consultant with Arts Consulting Group in Executive Search.
-Figueroa received his Master of Fine Arts in Directing from the University of Hawaii at Manoa, and his Bachelor of Arts in Speech and Theatre Education from McPherson College in Kansas.
+Figueroa won the ’96 W.A.V.E. award for his talk show Adelante! featuring Hispanic role models.
+You can occasionally hear him as DJ personality Ernest “Sparky” Figueroa on Z107.7 FM in Joshua Tree, California.
+Today, he works as a professional arts consultant with Arts Consulting Group in Executive Search.
+Ernest received his MFA in Directing from the University of Hawaii at Manoa, and his BA in Speech and Theatre Education comes from McPherson College in Kansas.
 His professional training includes improvisation studies at the Groundlings School in Los Angeles and studies at the American Academy of Dramatic Arts.
-Figueroa is a Member of the Stage Directors and Choreographers Society.
+He is a member of the Stage Directors and Choreographers Society.

 Debbie McMahon